 NOTE: Tours are not conducted during oral argument week (see the Court Calendar) or during Wednesday morning court conference times.

-Read more about the Supreme Court Educational Programs or contact Tricia Knox at 850-921-9446.
-To Schedule a tour using our ON-LINE TOUR RESERVATION FORM, click HERE.
+Read more about the Supreme Court Educational Programs or contact Emilie Rietow (email) in the Public Information office at 850-921-9446.

 The Application Form is available on the Florida Law Related Education Association's (FLREA) webiste.